Fit as a Mama Bear

 Close up of woman holding a scoop of protein powder over a shaker cup.

-As a Certified Strength Coach for the past 12 years, I’ve heard it all when it comes to protein.
+For the past 12 years, I’ve heard it all when it comes to protein.
 But some of the myths below need to just get gone.

 Protein helps build muscle, boost energy, improve the immune system, and keep us full.
 Since we can only store so much, it is crucial to replenish daily.
 So, let’s separate some fact from fiction and show you what you can ignore.